princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 It is possible to use other kinds of functions as an activation function (a.k.a. transfer function), and this is indeed what researchers did when the original perceptron failed to deliver.
 One such replacement was the sigmoid function, which resembles a smoothened Heaviside function.

-{% include image.html url="/assets/images/artificial_neuron/heaviside_logistic.png" description="Plots of the Heaviside and logistic activation functions." %}
+{% include image.html url="/assets/images/artificial_neuron/heaviside_logistic.png" description="Plots of the Heaviside and logistic (sigmoid) activation functions." %}

 Note that the term “sigmoid function” refers to a family of s-shaped functions, of which the very popular logistic function is one of them.
 As such, it is common to see logistic and sigmoid used interchangeably, even though they are strictly not synonyms.